melvinkokxw/latex-resume/README.md

 Hire me!!!

+## Sample

+A sample of the resume output (i.e. my actual resume) can be seen [here](https://melvinkok.me/resources/melvinKokResume.pdf).

 ## Credits

 The resume template is an edited version of Medium Length Professional CV from [http://www.LaTeXTemplates.com](http://www.LaTeXTemplates.com), originally from [Trey Hunner](http://www.treyhunner.com/).